Burney Lamar: Personal life

-In the fall of 2006, he was engaged to model Niki Taylor after just three dates.
+In the fall of 2006, Lamar was engaged to model Niki Taylor after just three dates.
 Taylor is five years older.
-They wed on December 27, 2006 at the Grande Colonial Hotel in La Jolla, California.
+They wed on December 27, 2006, at the Grande Colonial Hotel in La Jolla, California.
 Instead of gifts, the couple asked for donations to be sent to Victory Junction Gang Camp, a camp for terminally ill children in North Carolina.

-His first child, daughter was born on March 4, 2009, one day before his wife's 34th birthday.
+Lamar's first child, daughter was born on March 4, 2009, one day before his wife's 34th birthday.
 On November 16, 2011, Taylor gave birth to her second child with Lamar, a son.
 He appeared in a March 2009 magazine advertisement for Skechers Footwear with his pregnant wife and her twin sons from her marriage to Miami Hooters linebacker Matt Martinez.

 Until recently, Lamar worked as a flight instructor for Airline Transport Professionals in Nashville, Tennessee.
 He was hired by Mesa Airlines in November 2013 (Mesa contractually flies as US Airways Express as well as United Express).
 During his time at ATP he was known by the nickname "Blue Falcon".